-Palm Beach Child Support Lawyer
+Palm Beach County Child Support Lawyer

 Child support is not only an issue in divorce cases, but it can also arise in other family law matters such as timesharing modifications, paternity, non-parental custody, and relocation.
 In fact, Florida family courts are required to ensure an appropriate child support arrangement is reached in all family law cases involving children.
-Palm Beach child support lawyer Georgia T. Newman has represented many clients with varying child support needs, and we can help you achieve a fair child support resolution for you and your children.
+Child support lawyer Georgia T. Newman has represented many clients with varying child support needs, and we can help you achieve a fair child support resolution for you and your children.

 Florida Child Support Guidelines